oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Build the EKS Cluster

 Now that you have the networking part done, you can build configurations for the EKS cluster and its add-ons.
 You will use the `eks_blueprints` module from [`terraform-aws-eks-blueprints`](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.0.9/), which is a wrapper around the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) and provides additional modules to configure EKS add-ons.

-Create a file:
+Create a `eks-cluster.tf` file:

 ```bash
 touch eks-cluster.tf